tegrasw/conectasamu/README.md

-# conectasamu
+# Instalador do ConectaSAMU
-Repo público do ConectaSAMU
+Instalador do ConectaSAMU
+ - Linux (x64)
+ - Android